Each year, Bourbon & Bowties honors a child who was cared for at Norton Children’s Hospital. Below are the stories of our past honorees.

 Mya White: 2018

 The ninth annual event honored Mya White.
 Mya was born in China and abandoned in a park as an infant.
 When doctors discovered a rapidly growing tumor in her pelvis, she was taken to an orphanage and then a special care unit.
 Shelly and Hal White of Louisville saw Mya’s story and decided to adopt her, undeterred by her diagnosis of stage 4 cancer.
 In May 2013, Mya arrived in Louisville and underwent 10 months of intense treatment, including chemotherapy, radiation and two 10-hour surgeries that ultimately removed all the cancer.
 The Addison Jo Blair Cancer Care Center at Norton Children’s Hospital became a “home away from home” for Mya’s family.
-Four years since the end of her treatment, Mya remains cancer-free and is a typical first-grader.
+Five years since the end of her treatment, Mya remains cancer-free and is enjoying the life of a typical second-grader.